IBM/go-security-plugs/CONTRIBUTING.md

 Use **pull requests** to submit proposed code and documentation changes, noraly after coordinating and describing the change via an issues.

-Use standart golang coding practices.
+Use standard golang coding practices.

+Use issues or send email to contributors to report any vulnerabilities detected.